-To investigate changes in habitat use within the marinas, the juveniles of all species were also classified a posteriori into 3 successive development stages, according to the size ranges provided by Vigliola & Harmelin-Vivien (2001) for D. sargus, D. vulgaris and D. puntazzo, and by Ventura et al. (2014) for D. annularis (see Table S1 in the Supplement at www.int-res.com/articles/suppl/m547p193 supp.pdf).
-Irrespective of species, the 'post-settlement' stage refers to the smallest individuals found during the short time period that immediately follows benthic settlement (Vigliola & Harmelin-Vivien 2001).
-The 'intermediate' stage is longer and includes juveniles of medium sizes that usually colonize all suitable habitats within the nursery ground.
-Finally, the 'pre-dispersal' stage refers to the largest individuals that have acquired adult-like morphology and are ready to leave the nursery ground.
+In order to investigate changes in habitat use within the marinas, the juveniles of all species were also classified a posteriori into three successive development stages, according to the size ranges provided by Vigliola & Harmelin-Vivien (2001) for D. sargus, D. vulgaris and D. puntazzo, and by Ventura et al. (2014) for D. annularis (Table S1).
+Irrespective of the species, the "post-settlement" stage refers to the smallest individuals found during the short time-period that immediately follows benthic settlement (Vigliola & Harmelin-Vivien 2001).
+The "intermediate" stage is longer and includes juveniles of medium sizes that usually colonize all suitable habitats within the nursery ground.
+Finally, the "pre-dispersal" stage refers to the largest individuals that have acquired adult-like morphology and are ready to leave the nursery ground.

+2.5.
 Statistical analysis

-All calculations and statistical analyses were performed using PRIMER 6 software with the PERM-ANOVA add-on (Clarke & Warwick 2001) or using R software (R Core Team 2014) and the indicspecies package.
+All calculations and statistical analyses were performed using the PRIMER 6 software with the PERMANOVA add-on (Clarke & Warwick 2001) or using the R software (R Core Team 2014) and indicspecies package.
 The significance level for the tests was consistently set at $\alpha = 0.05$.

-Preliminary data analyses showed that sampling year did not have a significant effect on juvenile Diplodus abundances and produced negative variance component estimates in all models but one (that for D. sargus).
-Therefore, following Fletcher & Underwood (2002), the data for the 2 consecutive years sampled in this work were consistently analyzed pooled, to reduce the effect of random variability in fish abundances among fish counts for certain AH and species, and thereby give a more robust image of the overall patterns of marina use by juvenile rocky fishes.
+Preliminary data analyses showed that the sampling year had no significant effect on juvenile Diplodus abundances and produced negative variance component estimates in all models but one (that for D. sargus).
+Therefore, following Fletcher & Underwood (2002), the data for the two consecutive years sampled in this work were consistently analyzed pooled, to reduce the effect of random variability in fish abundances among fish counts for certain AH and species, and thereby give a more robust image of the overall patterns of marina use by juvenile rocky fishes.